Raybag: Geography

 Famous for its rich agriculture produce of banana and sugarcane, this place is underdeveloped.
-It has a very old railway station which was built during the British Raj to keep control on this territory which they used for military administrating office.
+Rayabag railway station was built during the British Raj to keep control on this territory which they used for military administrating office.

 Demographics

 As of 2011 India census, Raybag had a population of 18,984.
 Males constitute 52% of the population and females 48%.
 Raybag has an average literacy rate of 68%, higher than the national average of 59.5%: male literacy is 75%, and female literacy is 60%.
 In Raybag, 14% of the population is under 6 years of age.